nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ```

 Next, we will want to display all the to-dos on our page.
 All of our to-dos will live in Firebase, so we will have to listen for whenever a new to-do is added and put it on the page.
-We're going to use Firebase's `on()` method to listen for any changes made to our database. `on()` takes two arguments - an event and a callback function. `value` is a Firebase event that reads and listens for changes in our database.
+We're going to use Firebase's `on()` method to listen for any changes made to our database.
+Remember, `on()` takes two arguments - an event and a callback function. `value` is a Firebase event that reads and listens for changes in our database.
 The callback will be executed when the event happens.

 ```js
 dbRef.on('value', (data) => {